karan/Projects-Solutions/README.md

 **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one. [[MrBlaise (Python)]](https://github.com/MrBlaise/learnpython/blob/master/Numbers/next_prime.py)

-**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.
+**Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/other/misc.py)

 **Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
 Also figure out how long it will take the user to pay back the loan.

 **Change Return Program** - The user enters a cost and then the amount of money given.
-The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.
+The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/money_changing/money_changing.py)

-**Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.
+**Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/conversion/conversions.py)

 **Calculator** - A simple calculator to do basic operators.
 Make it a scientific calculator for added complexity. [[MrBlaise (Python)]](https://github.com/MrBlaise/learnpython/blob/master/Numbers/calc.py)

 **Unit Converter (temp, currency, volume, mass and more)** - Converts various units between one another.
 The user enters the type of unit being entered, the type of unit they want to convert to and then the value.
-The program will then make the conversion.
+The program will then make the conversion. [[Drhealsgood (Python)]](https://github.com/Drhealsgood/miniprojects/blob/master/number_projects/conversion/conversions.py)

 **Alarm Clock** - A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.